June 25, 2025 (8mo ago) — last updated January 26, 2026 (1mo ago)

 • Tailor practice to your life‑path: loving‑kindness for empathic paths (11/2), focused attention for disciplined paths (4).

-Read with intention.
-Choose books and courses that address your path’s growth edges and strengthen your gifts.
-Reading produces better results when paired with note‑taking and immediate application.
+Choose books and courses that target your path’s growth edges.
+Reading becomes far more useful when paired with notes and immediate application.

 How to implement:

-• Pick one focused title per quarter that targets a specific challenge.
+• Pick one focused title per quarter that addresses a specific challenge.

-• Track notes and action items, and apply insights immediately.
+• Track notes and three action items, then apply insights in the week that follows.

 Use reading to solve real problems—creative, relational, or practical—based on your life‑path.

 Small habits compound into major change.
-Make habits answer the needs of your life‑path so consistency feels natural.
-Habit design frameworks help you start tiny and scale reliably.5
+Make new habits align with your life‑path so consistency feels natural.
+Behavior models and habit frameworks help you start tiny and scale reliably.58

 How to implement:

-• Use habit stacking: attach a new micro‑habit to an existing cue.
+• Use habit stacking: attach a micro‑habit to an existing cue.

 • Keep habits tiny at first to ensure consistency.